f0m41h4u7/Server-Information-Board/README.md

 */1 * * * * /opt/mon/mon.sh http://example.com/server-data?server-name=abc.com
 ```
-In this example the data is being collected every 1 minute.
+In this example the data is being collected every 1 minute, and you can change the time interval